savaki/nats-proxy/README.md

 The aim of ```nats-proxy``` is to take the pain out of service discovery while at the same time preserving the existing tooling around ```http.Handler```

+### Status

+Library is very fresh, but is already used in production so some changes are likely, but probably not big ones.

 ### Example Usage

 #### nats-proxy gateway